Exponential Taylor Series: Abstract

 \section{Abstract}

-This paper presents a formula for writing differentiable complex valued functions as the sum of exponentials, with an explicit remainder.
-This is then used to associate an infinite series to $C^\infty$ functions, which is shown to converge to the function under suitable conditions on the remainder.
-This results are then used to calculate some infinite series involving Stirling Numbers.
+This paper derives a way to express differentiable complex-valued functions as the sum of powers of $(1-e^{\lambda x})$, where $\lambda\in\mathbb{R}$, with an explicit formula for the remainder.
+This formulation is then used to associate an infinite series to $C^\infty$ functions, which is shown to recover the original function under suitable conditions on the remainder.
+These results are also used to calculate some infinite series involving Stirling Numbers, as well as providing a few examples.